-The aggregate budget limit has been sufficient to meet the needs of DDA waiver participants.
+The aggregate budget limit on CIIBS has been sufficient to meet the needs of DDA waiver participants.
+The revised budget changes were created to sustain the funding levels historically available to CIIBS participants.
 Emergency funding is available when a client or client's caregiver's condition changes unexpectedly and additional supports are needed.
 Need for services vary depending on a variety of fluctuating factors, best captured during the PCS planning process, rather than through an algorithm in the assessment.